BECOMING MEDICARE ELIGIBLE IN 2020?

-Your obligation to obtain your coverage through Medicare is driven by the size of the staff employed by your church/ministry.
-For starters, if you are employed full time in a larger church, you will continue to receive your church provided EPC medical/prescription drug benefits and there will be no change to your EPC Medical and Prescription Drug coverage.
-If you are employed by a smaller church with fewer than 20 “full-time equivalent” staff, then you will be transitioning to Medicare coverages as of your eligibility date and should begin exploring your options.
+Your ability to retain your current EPC Medical/Prescription Drug benefit or obligation to obtain coverage through Medicare is driven by the size of the staff employed by your church/ministry.
+For starters, if you are employed full time in a church with a larger staff, you will continue to receive your church-provided EPC medical/prescription drug benefits and there will be no change to your EPC-provided coverages.
+If you are employed by a church with fewer than 20 “full-time equivalent” staff, then you will need to transition to publicly available Medicare and Medicare Supplement coverages (including prescription drug coverage) as of your eligibility date and should begin exploring options in the public marketplace.
 See below for more information on determining whether your church may qualify as a large or small employer.

 It is important to note that your transition to coverage through a publicly available Medicare Plan does not impact the EPC’s commitment to the provision of medical benefits.
 If the benefits provided through your church or ministry in your Terms of Call include the provision of medical benefits, the cost of your Medicare premiums while actively employed will still be paid by your church through reimbursement of the premiums you pay.

 Use these quicklinks to navigate to the appropriate section of this page:

 For information about other BRI plans, see the following pages (which also are available from the Resources > Benefits menu above):

 Hearing Aid Program

 EMPLOYEES OF LARGER CHURCHES (20+ EMPLOYEES)